Autonomous Decision-making

 Pillar 4: Accountability and Responsibility

 When an autonomous vehicle crashes, who’s responsible?
 The silence that follows is deafening.
 Legal blame gets ping-ponged between developers, users, and manufacturers while the public watches.
-AI can’t take responsibility itself (yet—it’s not sentient, despite what sci-fi hopes).
+AI can’t take responsibility itself, it’s not sentient, despite what sci-fi hopes.
 So we must define it.
 Carefully.

-This framework isn’t just conceptual—it’s vital.
-As one leading research note puts it, ai ethics insights: “Real-time decisions made by AI systems demand a foundation of fairness, transparency, privacy, and accountability.”
+This framework isn’t just conceptual, it’s vital.
+A leading research note on AI ethics sums it up well: “Real-time decisions made by AI systems demand a foundation of fairness, transparency, privacy, and accountability.”

 Because in the end, the future of AI shouldn’t feel like a gamble.
 It should feel just, clear, and human.